dwyl/rag-elixir-doc/README.md

 The first question is: what does a RAG pipeline brings?

-We believe the next two paragraphs gives some confidence that this technic works, or least improves some responses.
+We believe the next two paragraphs give some confidence that this technic works, or at least improves some responses.

 ### Testing Codellama